 - Face of the Band: Mark Foster, seeing as how the band is called Foster the People.
 Discussed in an interview around the release of Supermodel:

 - Fandom Rivalry: Defied with Imagine Dragons.
 After Mark insulted Imagine Dragons, he apologized and affirmed his respect with for the band.
 Dan accepted the apology, preventing things from getting ugly.

 - Follow the Leader: "Pumped Up Kicks" was the first of many radio hits to feature a whistling melody.

 - Harsher in Hindsight: "Pumped Up Kicks" is about a guy who acquires a gun and plans to shoot people for it, inspired by the Columbine massacre.
-Which of course means that it gets worse with every mass shooting that happens under similar circumstances, such as the movie theater shooting in Aurora, Colorado, and especially due to the Sandy Hook Elementary School shooting in Newtown, Connecticut.
+Which of course means that it gets worse with every mass shooting that happens under similar circumstances, such as the movie theater shooting in Aurora, Colorado, and especially the Sandy Hook Elementary School shooting in Newtown, Connecticut.
 The song unofficially banned from radio playlists after the latter tragedy.
 Even worse is when the song is taken in context with the shooting at Chardon High School.